Independence Stadium (Shreveport)

-Independence Stadium is a stadium owned by the city of Shreveport, Louisiana and is the home of the Independence Bowl.

-Formerly known as State Fair Stadium and Fairgrounds Stadium, it is the site of the annual Independence Bowl post-season college football game, initially (1976) the Bicentennial Bowl.
-Before that, it was the home venue of the Shreveport Steamer of the short-lived World Football League (1974–75).
-It also served as a neutral site for the annual Arkansas–LSU football rivalry from 1924 to 1936.
-The 1924 game featured a silver football trophy as part of the dedication ceremonies for the new stadium.
+Independence Stadium is an outdoor football stadium in Shreveport, Louisiana.
+Formerly known as State Fair Stadium and Fairgrounds Stadium, the municipally owned stadium is the site of the annual Independence Bowl post-season college football game, first held in 1976 as the Bicentennial Bowl.
+It was also the home venue of the Shreveport Steamer of the short-lived World Football League from 1974 to 1975 and the Shreveport Pirates of the Canadian Football League from 1994 to 1995.

 The stadium is also host to numerous high school football games and soccer matches, since many schools in Shreveport lack an on-campus facility.
 Independence Stadium also hosted the LHSAA state football championship games in 2005 after the Louisiana Superdome suffered heavy damage from Hurricane Katrina.
+The stadium also hosts concerts and other events.